 Devereux was humiliated, but he lashed right back out at his wife and her self seeking family.
 He began getting on with prostitutes and other willing ladies.
 He made it known that he was fully capable of the act.
 It was just he could not with Frances.
 Frances was a known beauty of her time according to the ideal beauty of her era, so it wasn’t that she was unattractive.
 It was the fact that she reviled her husband, calling him names and she was very mean to him.
 Completely understandable as she was very young and deeply in love with another man.

 The quickest way for an annulment was to prove that no consummation took place and that Frances was still “Virgo Intacta.”
 A bunch of nuns came to visit and examine her.
 There was some question though… Was she a Virgin still?
 There were rumors that she and Carr were lovers.
 It was also interesting that the lady was shy and asked to be veiled during the procedure… It’s not far fetched that some young maiden took her place in the examination.
 All that is known was that she was found to be untouched.
 As the King of England was also the head of the church ever since uncle Henry VIII broke with Rome, it is a no brainer that the annulment was eventually granted so the King’s best friend could marry his lady.

-When a friend and advisor of Carr, was trying to warn him against the marriage. he suddenly found himself imprisoned in the tower and mysteriously poisoned.
+When a friend and adviser of Carr, Sir Thomas Overbury, was trying to warn his friend against the marriage, Overbury suddenly found himself imprisoned in the tower and mysteriously poisoned.
 It was revealed that the Countess of Somerset was responsible.
-She wasn’t going to let anyone get in the way of getting what she wanted.
+She wasn’t going to let anyone get in the way of getting what she wanted- Marriage to Robert Carr, 1st Earl of Somerset.
 Both the Earl and Countess were imprisoned in the tower and convicted of murder.
-They were spared execution and later pardoned then released.
+They were spared execution, then later pardoned and released.
 See?
 It’s nice to have friends in high places.